james-card/NanoOs/README.md

 1. The Scheduler - A multi-queue, round-robin scheduler
 2. The Console - Polls for user input and displays process output
 3. The Memory Manager - Responsible for dynamic memory allocation and deallocation
+4. The SD Card - Responsible for low-level access to a MicroSD card
-4. The Filesystem - Responsible for providing access to files on a MicroSD card
+5. The Filesystem - Responsible for providing access to files on a MicroSD card

 These processes work together to provide the basic kernel-level functionality.
 These processes cannot be killed, even by the root user.